bfdes/bfdes.in/posts/property-testing.md

 [^2]: You may wish to write regression tests to also verify `decode(str).map(encode) == Right(str)`.
 [^3]: You have been warned!
 [^4]:
-    Astute readers will realize `JsonSpecification` relies on sampling.
-We must use lazy generation to sample instances of tree [ADT](https://en.wikipedia.org/wiki/Abstract_data_type)s like `Json`.
+    Astute readers will realize that `JsonSpecification` relies on sampling.
+We must use lazy generation to sample instances of tree [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type)s like `Json`.

     Here is one way of implementing `json`: